Real Estate Investing Advice: Is A Beach Condo Worth It?

 The ocean bordered states are known for having some of the most sought-after real estate in the nation.

-According to Zillow Research's 2018 top ten list of most popular neighborhoods in the U.S., nine can be found in the coastal state of California.
-California is famous for its luxurious seaside communities like La Jolla, Del Mar, Solana Beach, Cardiff, Encinitas, Pacific Beach, Carlsbad, and Coronado.
+According to Zillow Research's top ten list of most popular neighborhoods in the U.S., nine can be found in the coastal state of California.
+California is famous for its luxurious seaside communities like La Jolla, Del Mar, Solana Beach, Cardiff By The Sea, Encinitas, Pacific Beach, Carlsbad, and Coronado.

 The Golden State has lured in dozens of today's hottest celebrities.
 While Hollywood's A-listers could easily afford to live anywhere they choose, many settle in California.
 Not everyone is able to pack up and move to the beach full time.
 But even if you can't live there year-round, owning your own beachfront condo may still be within reach.